 This post may contain affiliate links.
 Please read our disclosure policy.

 These Red Velvet Cookies with cream cheese frosting are thick, chewy and soft.
-They have all the flavor of red velvet cake with the delightful chewiness of chocolate chip cookies!
-The sugar coating keeps the outsides crispy for the perfect bite!
+All the flavor of red velvet cake with the chewiness of chocolate chip cookies!
+The sugar coating keeps the outsides crispy for the perfect bite.

-Look no further for the perfect chewy red velvet cookies!
-The interior texture is soft and moist with a hint of chocolate.
+Look no further for the perfect red velvet cookies.
+The interior texture is soft and moist with a hint of chocolate flavor.
 I’ve rolled the outside in granulated sugar for crunch and a little extra sweetness!
 Plus, the sparkle makes it feel extra festive!

-Look beyond the usual Red Velvet Layer Cake or even my perfect Red Velvet Pound Cake and make red velvet cookies with cream cheese frosting for cookies instead!
-They are an easy dessert for Valentine’s Day, as a gift for your favorite Galentine or even joined by their friend linzer cookies to be part of a Christmas Cookie platter!
+Go beyond the usual Red Velvet Layer Cake or even my perfect Red Velvet Pound Cake and make red velvet cookies with cream cheese frosting for cookies instead!
+They are one of my easiest Valentine’s Day Desserts, a great gift for your favorite Galentine alongside these Valentine’s Day Cookies, or could even be joined by their friend linzer cookies to star in a Christmas Cookie platter!

 What are red velvet cookies made of?